beejjorgensen/bgc/src/bgc_part_3490_atomics.md

 atomics.

 _Sequential consistency_ is what's called a _memory ordering_.
 There are
-many memory orderings, but sequential consistency is the sanest[^Sanest from a programmer perspective.]
+many memory orderings, but sequential consistency is the sanest^[Sanest from a programmer perspective.]
 C has to offer.
 It is also the default.
 You have to go out of your way to use other memory orderings.